 Santa Barbara, California

-If you’re a family who wants low-key, nature-based fun, Ranch Oso RV & Camping Resort is a good fit.
-Tucked into the beautiful and wild Santa Barbara Mountains about 2.5 hours from Los Angeles, this secluded resort ups the fun factor with accommodations like teepees, safari tents, covered wagons, cabins and cottages.
+If you’re a family who wants low-key, nature-based fun, Ranch Oso RV and Camping Resort is a good fit.
+Tucked into the beautiful and wild Santa Barbara mountains about 2.5 hours from Los Angeles, this secluded resort ups the fun factor with family glamping accommodations like teepees, safari tents, covered wagons, cabins, and cottages.